Kevin Moore (rugby league): Coaching career

 Moore became the head coach for the Canterbury-Bankstown Bulldogs of the NRL from the 2009 season and was named in place of Steve Folkes after his retirement.
 He led the club to a second-place finish in 2009 and guided them all the way to the preliminary final before they were defeated by arch rivals the Parramatta Eels in front of a record non-grand final crowd of 74,549.
 Canterbury had gone into the game as favorites despite Parramatta's dream run at the back end of the season.

 Moore was sacked midway through the 2011 season after the club underachieved in the ensuing two years, failing to make the finals in either 2010 or 2011.

 Personal life

 He is the son of Peter "Bullfrog" Moore.
-He is also brother-in-law to his predecessor, former Bulldogs coach Steve Folkes.
+He is also brother-in-law to his predecessor, former Canterbury coach Steve Folkes.